-Executive Ownership Guideline

-President & Chief Executive Officer 300,000 shares

-Other Executive Officers 150.000 shares
+Executive Pre-Split Guideline Post-Split Guideline President & CEO 300,000 shares 100,000 shares Other Executive Officers 100,000 shares 50,000 shares

-At the beginning of the 2011 fiscal year, these guidelines represented value that was approximately 3.0x the CEO's current annual base salary and at least 1.5x the current base salary for other executive officers.
+At the beginning of the 2012 fiscal year, these guidelines represented value that was approximately 2.0x the CEO's current annual base salary and approximately 1.5x the current base salary for other executive officers.
 Given our decline in stock price over the year, these ownership levels now represent a lower value, but we believe that requiring these levels of whole share ownership by management provides added incentive to grow our stock price.
-For purposes of calculating ownership levels against these guidelines, the following types of ownership are calculated towards each officer's guideline:
+For purposes of calculating ownership levels against these guidelines, the following types of ownership are counted towards each officer's guideline: